lostallmymoney/Razer_Mouse_Linux/README.md

 📌 Notes:
 - If `~/.naga/keyMap.txt` is missing, the daemon **won’t start** (installer copies an example).
-- Multiple actions per key are allowed; they run sequentially.
+- Multiple actions per key are allowed; they run sequentially or async depending on choice.
 - Use `naga edit` to reload configs.

 ---